lalumastan/local_llms/README.md

 ### Ollama Issues

 -   If the LLaMA3.2 model fails to load, ensure you have enough memory and disk space.
--   Re-pull the model if there�s a digest mismatch:
+-   Re-pull the model if there's a digest mismatch:

     ```powershell
     ollama pull llama3.2